deeplearning-wisc/npos/README.md

 #### Feature extraction

-To reduce the training burden, we only fine-tuned a limited number of layers in the pre-trained model.
+To reduce the training time, we only fine-tuned a limited number of layers in the pre-trained model.
 Therefore, we pre-extract features for training, instead of using images to repeatedly extract features with fixed parameters every iteration.

 We provide the following script to get the features of CLIP (ViT-B/16):